adplabs/unicorn/README.md

 connected by edges (arcs or lines).
 A graph may be undirected, meaning that there is no distinction between the two vertices associated with each edge, or its edges may be directed from one vertex to another.
-Directed edges are also called arrows.
+Directed graphs are also called digraphs and directed edges are also called arcs or arrows.

 A multigraph is a graph which is permitted to have multiple edges (also called parallel edges), that is, edges that have